 - Media services (asset management, scheduling, event support, audiovisual equipment, etc.)

 - Managing software licenses and software access

-- Support for distribution of streaming, podcasting, and lecture capture
+- Support for distribution of streaming, podcasting, distance learning, etc.

-- Supporting students and faculty use of consumer technologies
+- Supporting the proliferation of consumer technologies in use by students

 - Leveraging predictive modeling and analytics to assist with enrollment or retention

 - Learning analytics